-God it’s quite simple,” Why didn’t you call me that night?
+God, it’s quite simple,” Why didn’t you call me that night?
 Why didn’t you or somebody call me?”
 You know what happened Andrew?
-Seven people stood around watched him go down and they put him in the fucking tub, they put him in the bed and they left him.
+Seven people stood around watched him go down, and they put him in the fucking tub, they put him on the bed, and they left him.
 Now as much as back in 1976 I was out of my mind I believe in my heart of heart I don’t think I could have let him walk out of that room.
 I would have called 911.
-I’m not saying I’m better than anybody else but I can’t believe.
+I’m not saying I’m better than anybody else, but I can’t believe.
 I had words with some people at the funeral about that.
 It’s very difficult for me to understand.
 They all knew that he’d OD’d and the guy that shot him up he was there too so.
-Tommy Bolan, I would say wasn’t deliberately murdered but he was being shot up by some guy from Denver.
+Tommy Bolan, I would say wasn’t deliberately murdered, but he was being shot up by some guy from Denver.
 That’s the story behind that

-Do you still get stage freight before you make any appearances or go on stage after all this time?
+Do you still get stage fright before you make any appearances or go on stage after all this time?

 Yes, only occasionally.
 It will come at any given moment whether it’s a small venue or large.
 It’s like OK it’s happening again, it sometimes happens that way.

 Yes, Yes!
 It’s all done.
 I’ve got a few you can call them prototypes I guess.
 I have three Yamaha Glenn Hughes signature it’s like a new shaped VB.
-It’s 8 pounds, super thin neck, two knobs instead of three it’s got like a vintage P base and J sound and bass sound so it’s the beauty of between what a J & P sound like.
-We’ve gone to great lengths to make sure this bass is the bass and it should be out when we announce it.
+It’s 8 pounds, super thin neck, two knobs instead of three it’s got like a vintage P bass and J sound and bass sound, so it’s the beauty of between what a J & P sound like.
+We’ve gone to great lengths to make sure this bass is the bass, and it should be out when we announce it.

 Why did you decide after so long to have a signature bass released?
-Did Yamaha approach you or did you approach them?
+Did Yamaha approach you or did you contact them?

-No. Yamaha approached me 10 years ago.
-They made me two basses and they were good.
-They were good, they were really good and then I was approached by Bill Nash who was an old friend of mine from the 80’s.
-I don’t know if you know anything about Nash guitars and bass but my God the guy can make some serious basses and he made me a half dozen basses and I just fell in love with the feeling of not actually they are Fender basses you know but he puts his spin on it and I just fell in love with the J & P of the Nash you know.
-And then Yamaha came back to me and it was another idea of creating a new shape VB body and I could choose whatever was appropriate for me for my own bass.
-So, that’s what we did and that’s what we got.
-We’re still kinking out some of it, it’s almost ready to go
+No. Yamaha approached me ten years ago.
+They made me two basses, and they were good.
+They were right, they were excellent, and then I was contacted by Bill Nash who was an old friend of mine from the 80’s.
+I don’t know if you know anything about Nash guitars and bass but my God, the guy, can make some serious basses and he made me a half dozen basses, and I just fell in love with the feeling of not actually they are Fender basses you know but he puts his spin on it, and I just fell in love with the J & P of the Nash you know.
+And then Yamaha came back to me, and it was another idea of creating a new shape VB body and I could choose whatever was appropriate for me for my bass.
+So, that’s what we did, and that’s what we got.
+We’re still kicking out some of it; it’s almost ready to go

 Great!
 I can’t wait to look forward to it